EliseCos/mouseflow_documentation/source/index.rst

 =============================================

 .. note::
-    New release available: 2.4.3.
+    New release available: COMING SOON.

-MouseFlow pipeline is developed by the Sherbrooke Connectivity Imaging Lab (`SCIL`_) in order to process diffusion MRI dataset from the raw data to the mousegraphy.
+MouseFlow pipeline is developed by the Sherbrooke Connectivity Imaging Lab (`SCIL`_) in order to process diffusion MRI dataset from the raw data to the tractography.
 The pipeline is based on Nextflow and Singularity.
 The goal with this pipeline is to be fast and reproducible.